TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

    uniform distribution.
 Know how to draw random samples from each.

-3) Learn how to do basic histograms and 2D plots; get a feel for how changing the number of histogram bins affects the output.
+3) Learn how to do basic histograms and 2D plots; get a feel for how changing the number of histogram breaks affects the output.

 3) Understand the difference between a population statistic (e.g. mean or standard deviation) and the corresponding sample statistic.